AriFordsham/GHCWiki/simd.md

 This poses a major challenge: we want to make use of large vectors when possible but we would also like to maintain some degree of ABI compatibility.

+### Alternative design: separate ABIs

 It is worth briefly exploring the option of abandoning ABI compatibility.
 We could declare that we have two ABIs on x86-64, the baseline SSE ABI and the AVX ABI.
-We would further declare To generate AVX code you must build all of your libraries using AVX.
+We would further declare that to generate AVX code you must build all of your libraries using AVX.
 Essentially this would mean having two complete sets of libraries, or perhaps simply two instances of GHC, each with their own libraries.
 While this would work and may be satisfactory when speed is all that matters, it would not encourage use of vectors more generally.
 In practice haskell.org and linux distributions would have to distribute the more compatible SSE build so that in many cases even users with AVX hardware would be using GHC installations that make no use of AVX code.
 On x86 the situation could be even worse since the baseline x86 sub-architecture used by many linux distributions does not include even SSE2.
 In addition it is wasteful to have two instances of libraries when most libraries do not use vectors at all.

+### Selected design: mixed ABIs using worker/wrapper

 It it worth exploring options for making use of AVX without having to force all code to be recompiled.
 Ideally the base package would not need to be recompiled at all and perhaps only have packages like vector recompiled to take advantage of AVX.

-Consider the situation where we have two modules Lib.hs and App.hs where App imports Lib The Lib module exports:
+Consider the situation where we have two modules `Lib.hs` and `App.hs` where `App` imports `Lib`.
+The `Lib` module exports:

 ```wiki
 f :: DoubleVec4# -> Int